electron/electron/docs/api/dialog.md

     others as command links in the dialog.
 This can make the dialog appear in the style of modern Windows apps.
 If you don't like this behavior, you can set `noLink` to `true`.
+  * `normalizeAccessKeys` Boolean (optional) - Normalize the keyboard access keys across platforms.
+Default is `false`.
+Enabling this assumes `&` is used in the button labels for the placement of the keyboard shortcut access key and labels will be converted so they work correctly on each platform, `&` characters are removed on macOS, converted to `_` on Linux, and left untouched on Windows.
+For example, a button label of `Vie&w` will be converted to `Vie_w` on Linux and `View` on macOS and can be selected via `Alt-W` on Windows and Linux.
 * `callback` Function (optional)
   * `response` Number - The index of the button that was clicked
   * `checkboxChecked` Boolean - The checked state of the checkbox if